 Key voices

-• Jesse Ventura — former Minnesota Governor; his 2009–2012 TruTV series Conspiracy Theory devoted a full episode to DIA and has been one of the most-watched mainstream treatments.
+• Jesse Ventura — former Minnesota Governor; his TruTV series Conspiracy Theory (2009-2012) devoted a full episode to DIA; his season 2 episode "Apocalypse 2012" returned to the site.

-• Stephen Singular — Denver investigative journalist; author of The Uncivil War (2005) and multiple local-interest works that touch on the airport's unusual development history.
+• Stephen Singular — Denver investigative journalist; author of The Uncivil War (2005) and multiple local works touching on the airport's unusual development history.

 The official position